Gastronomic Experiences in Panama

 Where to go eat and drink?

-Panama’s local cuisine infused with fresh local produce, seafood and other unique ingredients are competing against other great well known culinary destinations in Latin America.
-Panama made it to Latin America’s 50 Best Restaurants list for the first time in 2016 and Maito Restaurant was on the list.
+Panama’s local cuisine infused with fresh local produce, seafood, and other unique ingredients are competing against other great well known culinary destinations in Latin America.
+Panama made it to Latin America’s 50 Best Restaurants list for second time and Maito Restaurant was on the list.

 Panama offers a wide choice of restaurants to suit everyone’s taste and budget.
 From great cuisine and international chefs to real Panamanian food experience.
 I love to eat out and here are my suggestions to make your gastronomic experience in Panama City unforgettable.

 HIKARU (Calle Anastacio Ruiz, Marbella, Bella Vista) This is my favorite Japanese restaurants.
 Very small and cozy, the owner is a Japanese that will give you great recommendations.
 I recommend the ramen and Yakisoba, the best in Panama!
 It is a very informal and quaint place and is always full.